eclipse-tractusx/tractusx-edc/edc-extensions/dataplane-selector-configuration/README.md

 # Data Plane Selector Configuration Exception

-This control-plane extension makes it possible configure one or more data planes.
-After a data transfer is triggered at the control plane will look for a data plane with matching capabilities.
+This control-plane extension makes it possible configure one or more Data Plane Instances.
+During a transfer the control plane will look for an instance with matching capabilities to transfer data.

 ## Configuration